Late twentieth century AP office archives from bureaus in Europe and the Middle East.

 Primary source material for the study of the First World War, from personal narratives and printed books to military files, propaganda pamphlets, and visual documents.

 The material is complemented by a range of contextual secondary material, including scholarly essays, case studies, and interactive maps.
-Contains three modules: Personal Experiences, Propaganda & Recruitment, and Visual Perspectives & Narratives.
+Contains four modules: Personal Experiences, Propaganda & Recruitment, Visual Perspectives & Narratives, and A Global Conflict.